rdtclark/sdr_api/README.md

 ```

 ### How to use
-* to list all campaigns visit http://localhost:3000/api/v1/campaigns or use curl as below
+To list all campaigns visit http://localhost:3000/api/v1/campaigns or use curl as below
 ```bash
 curl --request GET \
   --url http://localhost:3000/api/v1/campaigns
 ```
-* to create an investment using curl in your Terminal
+To create an investment using curl in your Terminal
 ```bash
 curl --request POST \
 --url http://localhost:3000/api/v1/investments \